 - Avoid inputs drifting into field boundaries and keep an uncultivated buffer strip if the field is re‑seeded or cropped.

 - Fence off hedgerows to allow a dense base to develop.
 Rather than tightly following the curves of a hedge, consider fencing longer straight runs.
 This uses fewer posts and allows some rough grass to grow where the fence is further from the hedge.

 Maximise the value of your field boundaries

 Hedges, ditches and walls are important for wildlife.
 Making the most of these features is a simple way to help wildlife without affecting your farm business.

 Ask us a question about this page

-Once you have submitted your query our team will contact you and, if appropriate, your question will be passed on to one of our policy teams.
+Once you have submitted your query someone from the team will contact you.
+If needed, your query will then be passed to the appropriate NFU policy team.